mikrono/tModLoaderWiki_kr_ko/ModWall.md

 The default type of item dropped when this wall is killed.
 Defaults to 0, which means no item.

-### public Color? mapColor

-The color this wall will display in on the map by default.
-Set to null to use the background color on the map.
-This field defaults to null.

-### public string mapName

-The display name of this wall for maps.
-Leave as an empty string to display no name (all vanilla walls do this).
-Defaults to the empty string.

 ## Methods

+### public void AddMapEntry(Color color, string name = "")

+Adds an entry to the minimap for this wall with the given color and display name.
+This should be called in SetDefaults.

+### public void AddMapEntry(Color color, string name, Func\<string, int, int, string\> nameFunc)

+Adds an entry to the minimap for this wall with the given color, default display name, and display name function.
+The parameters for the function are the default display name, x-coordinate, and y-coordinate.
+This should be called in SetDefaults.

 ### public virtual bool Autoload(ref string name, ref string texture)